Telegram Channel Admin: Permissions Guide

 How Do You Add an Admin to a Telegram Channel?

 Adding an admin takes about 30 seconds.
 Open your channel, tap the channel name to open the info panel, go to Administrators, and tap Add Admin.
-Select the person from your contact list or search by username.
+Select the person from your contact list or search by username, then set their permissions before confirming.

-- Set their permissions — toggle each right on or off.
+4. Set their permissions — toggle each right on or off before confirming.

 The new admin gets a notification and can start using their permissions immediately.
-You can change or revoke permissions at any time by going back to the Administrators section.
+You can change or revoke permissions at any time by returning to the Administrators section.

 Which Permissions Does Each Telegram Channel Admin Role Need?

 Telegram offers 14 individual permission toggles for channel admins.
-Instead of named roles like “moderator” or “editor,” you build custom roles by combining these binary switches.
-According to the Telegram API documentation, each permission is a standalone capability that can be enabled independently.
+There are no named roles like “moderator” or “editor” — you build custom roles by combining these binary switches.
+According to the Telegram API documentation, each permission is a standalone capability that can be enabled independently for both human accounts and bots.

 Content Editor Permissions